 Computing systems and data must be protected from hackers and even insiders.
 The integrity and availability of data must be maintained, even in the event of a disaster.
 Consumer privacy is now of the utmost importance given federal, state and local legislation.
-Simply put, the regulatory, legal, operational and reputational risks surrounding IT are far too high to take lightly.
+Simply put, the regulatory, legal, operational and reputational risks surrounding IT and data protection are far too high to take lightly.

 Rigorous and Comprehensive IT / Information Security Audits

 The auditors in our technology practice have had hands-on experience with many different institutions’ computing networks, systems and software and they understand the context and nuances of the IT/IS audit process.
-They take a consultative approach; rather than simply writing up a finding and walking away, they’re able to offer meaningful remedial recommendations, risk mitigation measures, and attainable best-practice suggestions.
+They take a consultative approach; rather than simply writing up a finding and walking away, we’re able to offer meaningful remedial recommendations, risk mitigation measures, and practical, attainable best-practice suggestions.

 Network Penetration Test and Vulnerability Assessment with Social Engineering